OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide-certificate.md

 1. Update the following fields in the template:
     1. **User Client ID**: The application (client) ID of the Microsoft Teams user bot app. (from Step 1)
-    2. **User App Certificate Name**:  Provide the name for creating the new certificate of user bot Azure AD app in Azure KeyVault
+    2. **User App Certificate Name**:  Provide the name for creating the new certificate of user bot Azure AD app in Azure Key vault
     3. **Tenant Id**: The tenant ID. (from Step 1)
     4. **Author Client ID**: The application (client) ID of the Microsoft Teams author bot app. (from Step 1)
-    5. **Author App Certificate Name**:  Provide the name for creating the new certificate of author bot Azure AD app in Azure KeyVault
+    5. **Author App Certificate Name**:  Provide the name for creating the new certificate of author bot Azure AD app in Azure Key vault
     6. **Microsoft Graph App Client ID**: The application (client) ID of the Microsoft Graph Azure AD app. (from Step 1)
-    7. **Microsoft Graph App Certificate Name**:  Provide the name for creating the new certificate of Microsoft Graph Azure AD app in Azure KeyVault
+    7. **Microsoft Graph App Certificate Name**:  Provide the name for creating the new certificate of Microsoft Graph Azure AD app in Azure Key vault
     8. **Proactively Install User App [Optional]**: Default value is `true`.
 You may set it to `false` if you want to disable the feature.
     9. **User App ExternalId [Optional]**: Default value is `148a66bb-e83d-425a-927d-09f4299a9274`.
 This **MUST** be the same `id` that is in the Teams app manifest for the user app.
     10. **DefaultCulture [Optional]**: By default the application uses `en-US` locale.
 You can choose the locale from the list, if you wish to use the app in different locale.Also, you may add/update the resources for other locales and update this configuration if desired.